PattersonWeedLab/IWGC_annotation_pipeline/README.md

 grep '>' genome.fasta | sed 's/>//g' > chrs.list
 ```

+#### maker_split_and_run.sh
+For intital setup, ensure all paths to MAKER required executables are accurate on your system in the below section.
+`#-----Location of Executables Used by MAKER/EVALUATOR`

 Edit maker_split_and_run.sh for your input files as shown below.
 ```bash
 #!/bin/bash